B1llyWL/Bendy-Royale-/README.md

 <hr>
 <p align="center">
   A fan project created for Bendy enthusiasts. <br>
-  All characters belong to the Joey Drew Studios Inc.
+  All characters belong to the Joey Drew Studios Inc. <br>
+  The music does not belong to me.
+It was found on the Internet.
 </p>